-Businesses that incur losses after tax finalization are entitled to carry forward those losses to be offset against assessable income for a maximum of five years.
-Enterprises that incur a loss from real estate transfers are only entitled to carry forward the loss to be offset against assessable income from similar activities.
+Businesses that incur losses after tax finalization are entitled to carry those losses forward to be offset against taxed income for a maximum of five years.
+Enterprises that incur losses from real estate transfers are only entitled to carry forward the losses to be offset against taxed income from similar activities.